department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 **Requirements for production**:

-* The client system is registered in the VA Systems Inventory (VASI) and has a VASI number.
+* The client system is registered in the VA Systems Inventory (VASI) and has a VASI ID.
-* The client system has been evaluated and classified by the Enterprise Management and Support Services (eMASS).
+* The client system has been evaluated and classified by the Enterprise Management and Support Services (eMASS) and has an eMASS ID.
 * The client system has an active Authority to Operate (ATO), or if inside the Lighthouse Delivery Infrastructure (LHDI), a continuous Authority to Operate (cATO).
 * The client system has been through the System Categorization process and has a FISMA rating.
+* The client system has approved PTA and PIA documents.

 ## VASI and eMASS